isinaltinkaya/WPSG2022/fstShort.md

 $REAL fst index yriChr5.saf.idx jptChr5.saf.idx ceuChr5.saf.idx -fstout yri.jpt.ceuChr5 -sfs yri.jptChr5.ml -sfs yri.ceuChr5.ml -sfs jpt.ceuChr5.ml
 $REAL fst stats2 yri.jpt.ceuChr5.fst.idx -win 50000 -step 10000 >slidingwindowChr5
 ```

-If you are impatient then your can stop the run using CTRL-C and copy
-the output to your directory\\ using this command

-    cp /gdc_home5/groups/bag2017/thursday/run3/* .

 Lets view how it looks in this region